SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### AV1 encoder

-- `HeifEncoderCore.Encode()` is `async void` but is invoked by a synchronous ImageSharp encoder contract.
-Work can outlive the call and exceptions cannot be propagated correctly.
+- `HeifEncoderCore.Encode()` now remains synchronous and waits for its temporary JPEG item encoding, so work and exceptions cannot outlive the ImageSharp encoder contract.
 - The current container encoder compresses pixels with the ImageSharp JPEG encoder and writes that payload into a HEIC-branded HEIF file.
 It does not produce AVIF.
 - `Av1FrameEncoder.Encode()` is an outline of an SVT-style pipeline rather than an implementation.
 - Required mode-decision, block-geometry, forward-transform, token-writing, neighbor-context, palette, intra-block-copy, transform-size, quantization/rate-control, and OBU-writing paths are absent or throw.